Love York Awards

 - Entries received after the closing date will not be considered

-*Except for Student Media Award & Society of the Year Award which must be ratified student groups
+* Except for the Student Media Award and Society of the Year Award; these must be YUSU-ratified student groups.

 The nominations will be checked to ensure they are in the right category and then will be shortlisted before a final judging panel.
 Judges will be given the criteria from the nomination form and will consider innovation, effort, contribution, skill development and impact.